leodonethat/leodonethat.github.io/_posts/2023-02-20-visualizing_ethereum_data_with_metabase.md

 # Setting up Metabase

-To setup our instance of Metabase the most important step is to connect it to the database.
-In our case, we will use the same instance of postgres we have been using in the other examples.
+When it comes to setting up our Metabase instance, the most important step is establishing a connection to the database.
+In this particular case, we'll be using the same postgres instance that we've been using in our other examples.

 {% include gallery id="gallery1" %}